microsoft/Application-Insights-Istio-Adapter/SETUP.md

 1. Ensure that you've installed the [Helm CLI](https://github.com/helm/helm#install) on your development machine.
 2. Download and extract an *Application Insights for Kubernetes* release from [here](https://github.com/Microsoft/Application-Insights-Istio-Adapter/releases/).
 3. Navigate to the `kubernetes-helm` directory.
-4. Edit the `values.yaml` file, adding in your Application Insights Key, namespaces you'd like to watch, namespaces you'd like to ignore,
+4. Edit the `values.yaml` file, adding in your Application Insights Key, namespaces you'd like to watch, namespaces you'd like to ignore, etc.
 5. Run `helm template . > application-insights-istio-mixer.yaml`
 6. Apply the generated yaml to your cluster: `kubectl apply -f application-insights-istio-mixer.yaml`